florin-git/E-Farmers/README.md

 6) Set the password of the user efarmers to "password": `ALTER ROLE efarmers PASSWORD 'password';`

 ## Remember
-Add a .env files on main directory as u see :
+Add a .env file in the main directory (the same of the docker-compose file):

 .env
 ```